spy16/droplets/docs/interfaces.md

 }
 ```

 But this approach is tedious and will grow out of control quickly as new requirements are added.
-Alos, different
+Also, different
 writers cannot be injected into other entities easily.
 But instead, you can simply refactor the `writeData` function
 as below: